Edit

 options => options.ConfigureTableServiceClient(connectionString))

-Usually, a service built on Orleans is deployed on a cluster of nodes, either on dedicated hardware or in the cloud.
-For development and basic testing, Orleans can be deployed in a single-node configuration.
-When deployed to a cluster of nodes, Orleans internally implements a set of protocols to discover and maintain membership of Orleans silos in the cluster, including detection of node failures and automatic reconfiguration.
+Usually, you deploy a service built on Orleans on a cluster of nodes, either on dedicated hardware or in the cloud.
+For development and basic testing, you can deploy Orleans in a single-node configuration.
+When deployed to a cluster of nodes, Orleans internally implements protocols to discover and maintain membership of Orleans silos in the cluster, including detecting node failures and automatic reconfiguration.

-For reliable management of cluster membership, Orleans uses Azure Table, SQL Server, or Apache ZooKeeper for the synchronization of nodes.
+For reliable cluster membership management, Orleans uses Azure Table, SQL Server, or Apache ZooKeeper for node synchronization.

-In this sample, Azure Table as the membership provider is used.
+In this sample, we use Azure Table as the membership provider.

 Orleans clustering information